-No one likes weeds in their lawn, but with so many common Ohio weeds – it’s hard to know exactly what you have and how to get rid of them.
-With our handy weed identification guide below, you can determine which weeds are taking over your yard.
+No one likes weeds in their lawn, but with so many common weeds in Ohio, it’s hard to know exactly what you have and how to get rid of them.
+With our handy weed identification guide below, you can determine which lawn weeds are taking over your yard.

-Once you’ve identified your weeds, contact Grass Master to have them taken care of.
+Once you’ve identified your weeds, contact Grass Master and let us take care of weed removal for you.

 If you’ve found a purple flowering weed in your lawn, it could be Speedwell.
 This creeping annual weed can be found in areas of Ohio with moist soil and plenty of shade.
-The weed is most easily identified by light blue flowers and tiny, round leaves that are bright green with scalloped edges.
+The weed is most easily identified by light blue-to-purple flowers and tiny, round leaves that are bright green with scalloped edges.

 Wild Violet Weeds

 This perennial weed blooms in Ohio during early spring can be easily identified by its small flowers that can vary from purple to white with heart-shaped leaves that display serrated margins.
 Wild violets grow in clumps around shady, damp areas of your lawn and can be quite difficult to control thanks to their underground system of stems, or rhizomes.

-Thistle is a perennial weed that grows very aggressively in the hotter months and can be most easily identified by its long leaves with sharp spines.
+Thistle is a perennial weed that grows very aggressively in the hotter Ohio months and can be most easily identified by its long leaves with sharp spines.
 Proper mowing, along with both pre-emergent and post-emergent treatments, can be very effective against thistle.

-This annual weed can easily be identified by its flat, mat-like growth and purplish splotched leaves.
+This annual Ohio weed can easily be identified by its flat, mat-like growth and purplish splotched leaves.
 It’s best to take care of spurge while the plant is still young.
 Typically, you will find the weed beginning to grow in early spring.

-This popular perennial sedge is commonly mistaken for grass and can be most easily be identified by its cross-sectioned root system that’s arranged in sets of three from the base and nut-shaped tuber at the bottom.
+This popular perennial sedge is commonly mistaken for grass in most Ohio lawns but can most easily be identified by its cross-sectioned root system that’s arranged in sets of three from the base and nut-shaped tuber at the bottom.

 This perennial creeping weed grows in damp, fertile Ohio lawns and can be easily identified by its heavily veined appearance and round, scalloped-edged leaves.
 Low-growing and creeping, this weed is best controlled by herbicides.

-This low-lying creeping annual weed can be most easily identified by its thick, round reddish stems and paddle shaped leaves.
+This low-lying creeping annual weed, also called little hogweed, can be most easily identified by its thick, round reddish stems and paddle shaped leaves.
 This weed can be found throughout Northeast Ohio due to its resilience.

-This annual weed can be most easily identified by its tiny pointed oval un-toothed leaves and slender delicate stems with tiny white flowers.
+This annual weed can be most easily identified by its tiny, pointed, oval un-toothed leaves and slender delicate stems with tiny white flowers.
 This weed can be found in Ohio lawns near areas of disturbed soil and damp, cool areas.